Alcohol

 Side Effects:

-• Drinking on an empty stomach can cause you to become more drunk more quickly because the alcohol will get into your bloodstream and to your brain faster; so always make sure you eat a meal before you start drinking.
+• Drinking on an empty stomach can cause you to become more drunk more quickly because the alcohol will get into your bloodstream and brain faster; so, it is best to eat a meal before or with your drink.

 • If you're out with friends avoid drinking in rounds as it can be easy to lose track of what you're drinking.